 Editions and features: Review the supported features for the different editions and versions of SQL Server to determine which best suits your business needs.

-Requirements: Review installation requirements, system configuration checks, and security considerations in Planning a SQL Server Installation
+Requirements: Review hardware and software installation requirements for SQL Server 2016 & 2017, SQL Server 2019 or SQL Server on Linux, as well as system configuration checks, and security considerations in Planning a SQL Server Installation

 Sample databases and sample code: